 Eton College Rules

 Due to a lack of standardization, schools had different rulesets for the game.
-With two schools being most prominent, Rugby and Eton, Rugby college allowed the use of hands to play the game, while Eton College would establish a set of rules that had the game played exclusively with feet.
+With two schools being most prominent, Rugby and Eton, Rugby College allowed using hands to play the game, while Eton College would establish a set of rules that had the game played exclusively with feet.

 In 1848, standardized rules were set in Cambridge.
 Schools, Colleges, and Universities adopted and recognized the new Cambridge Rules.